 AUTHOR Q & A

 Q. Do you consider yourself an Irish author?
-Or are you a New England author?
-A Massachusetts author or writer?
+A New England or Massachusetts?

 A. I’ve never been one for those hyphenated writer labels.
 Still, if I were to wear any of them, it would be “immigrant writer.”
 There’s a conflicted duality about living out your life in a country that’s not your own—and this lends itself well to writing.
 Also, moving alone across the Atlantic to a new country has largely made me who I’ve become—including becoming a writer.